jenssegers-deprecated/codeigniter-zen-cache-library/README.md

 	// remove all cache
 	$this->zen->clean();

-**NOTE:** the clean functions are only available when using the file adapter!
+**NOTE:** the group clean functions are only available when using the file adapter!